 It is not possible under the law to have a retrospective party wall agreement put in place.
-Though under section 10 of the Act, both neighbours will need an independent surveyor or you will need two party wall surveyors to put the agreement together and both owners must agree to this.
+Though under section 10 of the Act, both neighbours will need an independent surveyor or you will need two surveyors to put the agreement together and both owners must agree to this.

 The agreement is used to deal with any allegations or claims made of damage.
 The agreement will then offer clarity on the works carried out and include terms such as ‘as-built’

 It’s also unlikely that planning permission will be given retrospectively and surveyors will only serve a notice if they believe there is a chance of it being authorised.

 The Party Wall Act makes no reference to a retrospective notice or award and usually any consequences such as damage being made to an owner’s adjoining property will probably need to be settled in court unless the neighbours cannot agree to a solution.